-• Elaborate procedures to make policies operational.

-- Develop or adapt appropriate guidelines, curricula, and communication materials/ messages on proper hygiene practices for PLWHA, caregivers, community health workers, and others providing care and support. - Ensure guidelines are appropriate and specific.
+- Elaborate procedures to make policies operational. - Develop or adapt appropriate guidelines, curricula, and communication materials/ messages on proper hygiene practices for PLWHA, caregivers, community health workers, and others providing care and support. - Ensure guidelines are appropriate and specific.
 For example, give complete instructions on the range of available treatment options rather than saying simply, "boil water."
-Highlight the importance of water storage and use, as well as treatment. - Incorporate hygiene education and practices into daily, weekly, or monthly "living plans" to include such actions as "organizing a place close to the toilet where you can easily wash your hands and attach a pole to your latrine to hold onto to assist squatting while defecating." - Promote available technologies: for example, include soap and instructions on hand washing and safe feces handling and disposal as well as guidelines on water treatment and safe storage in the basic preventive care package for PLWHA.
+Highlight the importance of water storage and use, as well as treatment.

+- Incorporate hygiene education and practices into daily, weekly, or monthly "living plans" to include such actions as "organizing a place close to the toilet where you can easily wash your hands and attach a pole to your latrine to hold onto to assist squatting while defecating." - Promote available technologies: for example, include soap and hand washing instructions as well as guidelines on water treatment and safe storage in the basic preventive care package for PLWHA. - Examine and promote technologies for safe feces handling and disposal as part of the basic care package.